You can use Touch ID with an iPhone 5s or later, iPad Air 2, or iPad Mini 3.

-- Hold your device as you normally would when touching the Home button.
+- Tap Add a Fingerprint and hold your device as you normally would when touching the Home button.

-- Touch your finger to the Home button (but don't press it) and hold it there until you feel a quick vibration or until you're asked to lift your finger.
+- Touch your finger to the Home button—but don't press.
+Hold it there until you feel a quick vibration, or until you're asked to lift your finger.

 - Continue to lift and rest your finger slowly, making small adjustments to the position of your finger each time.

-- Hold your device as you normally would when unlocking it and touch the adjacent outer areas of your fingertip, instead of the center portion that you scanned first.
+- The next screen asks you to adjust your grip.
+Hold your device as you normally would when unlocking it, and touch the Home button with the outer areas of your fingertip, instead of the center portion that you scanned first.

-You can use Touch ID instead of entering your Apple ID password to buy content from the iTunes Store, App Store, and iBooks Store.
+Use Touch ID instead of your Apple ID password to make purchases in the iTunes Store, App Store, and iBooks Store:

-Make sure that iTunes & App Store is turned on in Settings > Touch ID & Passcode.
-If you can't turn on this setting, you might need to sign in with your Apple ID in Settings > iTunes & App Store.
+- Make sure iTunes & App Store is turned on under Settings > Touch ID & Passcode.
+If you can't turn it on, you might need to sign in with your Apple ID in Settings > iTunes & App Store.